You're logged in as |

 For graduate students who have met the tuition requirement and are paying the registration fee to continue active enrollment while preparing a thesis.

-Through a rigorous set of core courses, track requirements, and a course or project-based capstone experience, our students are primed to make meaningful contributions to environmental scholarship and outreach at local, national and global scales.
+Through a rigorous set of core courses; track requirements; and a course, independent research, or project-based capstone experience; our students are primed to make meaningful contributions to environmental scholarship and outreach at local, national and global scales.

-If you have administrative questions regarding theses concentrations or wish to be added to the email directory listing upcoming events, then please contact Jeanne Loewenstein, the academic program manager.
+If you have administrative questions regarding these concentrations or wish to be added to the email directory listing upcoming events, then please contact Jeanne Loewenstein, the academic program manager.

-The Institute at Brown for Environment and Society administers two concentrations, one offering an A.B. degree in Environmental Studies (requires 13-14 courses) and the other a Sc.B. degree in Environmental Science (requires 18-19 courses).
-Below are a set of course offerings arranged into four tracks:
+The Institute at Brown for Environment and Society administers two concentrations, one an A.B. degree in Environmental Sciences and Studies (requires 12-13 courses).

 Requirements for the A.B.
 Degree